sharetribe/flex-docs/src/docs/concepts-transactions/transaction-process/index.md

 process, visit your [Flex Console](/operator-guides/concepts/#console) Build tab.
 Each included
 [email notification has a template](/references/email-templates/#editing-transaction-emails) that can be customized using the Flex CLI.
+TODO EXPLAIN EMAIL EDITOR

 <transactionprocesscomponentscarousel title="Transaction process components">